BOUNDARY ISSUES, PROXEMICS, PHYSICAL CONTACT

 The other boundary issue which requires our special attention is when it’s lacking.
 We might be given a heads-up from other staff in a Special Ed class, but not always.
 Also, the student may be mainstreamed into our class with no mention of this concern.
 It helps to recognize and deal appropriately with this emotional and/or mental difference.

-Women subs might be recipients of the “bosom dive” from immature students, particularly boys.
+Women subs might be recipients of the “bosom dive” from very immature students, particularly boys.
 This can seem like an ordinary, though enthusiastic, hug due to the height difference, but needs to be discouraged for their socialization skills.
 New people may be targeted because we haven’t established a boundary yet.

 Diverting or, if we’re not quick enough, converting the hug to a side-hug and keeping it short may be effective.
 Clinging almost always needs to be discouraged, ideally with sensitivity to feelings of rejection.
 We might not know if autism is a factor, so a concrete statement covers a wider range of needs.